aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ### Finding the Index of a Cell in a Row

-The code example given below demonstrates how to retrieve the index of a cell in a row.
+The code example given below shows how to retrieve the index of a cell in a row.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-FindingIndex-RetrieveCellIndex.cs" >}}